 Haha no aji, is used for the comforting feeling that homemade food gives.
-Literally it means ‘the taste of mom’s cooking’, but I think that more than the taste, it describes the comfort, since the same dish made by different moms may have different flavours but have the homemade appeal.
+Literally, it means ‘the taste of mom’s cooking’, but I think that more than the taste, it describes the comfort since the same dish made by different moms may have different flavours but have a homemade appeal.

 This list of words may explain why Japanese people (although not all the same) are willing to try new foods but seem to always go back to the flavours they are used to.
 In my home country of Canada, people like to cook or search for ethnic and international food that is authentic.
 However, when this type of food enters Japan, the recipes are often tweaked a bit in order to appeal to the Japanese palate.